Azure/bicep-registry-modules/avm/ptn/azd/ml-project/README.md

 ### Parameter: `roleDefinitionIdOrName`

 The role to assign.
 You can provide either the display name of the role definition, the role definition GUID, or its fully qualified ID in the following format: '/providers/Microsoft.Authorization/roleDefinitions/c2f4ef07-c644-48eb-af81-4b1b4947fb11'.
+Default roles: AzureML Data Scientist, Azure Machine Learning Workspace Connection Secrets Reader.

 - Required: No
 - Type: array